Sadie (band): Biography

 In June 2008, Sadie's first studio album was released, Undead 13+2.
 It contained re-recordings of old, unobtainable Sadie songs.
 A DVD with music videos came with the limited edition.

 It was also announced that another single will be released in July, named "Grieving the Dead Soul".

 In 2009, Sadie went on a three-man tour with heidi. and lynch.
 In February 2009, Sadie released their 5th and first full-length album Master of Romance; containing 4 songs previous recorded within the following year.

 In July, they were invited to AM² Convention at Anaheim, California along with heidi. on July 1–3, 2011.

 They covered hide's song "Pink Spider" for the Tribute II -Visual Spirits- tribute album, released on July 3, 2013.

 Sadie announced that their indefinite hiatus after their "forever and ever…" live at Zepp Tokyo on September 21.

 The announcement was made via a post on the band's official home page.
 In it, the band expressed that since 2015 is their 10th anniversary, they also consider it as "an opportunity to reconsider their music and their lives".
 They requested that fans support them in this decision and gave the assurance that they will be working in full force until September.

 Their latest single dropped on May 27.
 Entitled as "Voyage", the release contains 3 versions: Normal, First Press Limited Edition A and First Press Limited Edition B.

 Sadie had their last nationwide tour (before their hiatus) called "Never Ending Voyage -We never say good bye-" on June 6, 2015.

 In March 2016, Mao and Mizuki revealed their new project dubbed "The THIRTEEN".

+In June 2023, Sadie announced their revival with all five members returning.
+They plan to hold two concerts in 2024 to celebrate.
+In September 2023, they released a music video featuring a re-recording of their song "Meisai" on Youtube.

 Influence

-Tsurugi cited Sugizo and Inoran from LUNA SEA, Aiji and Jun from PIERROT, Kouichi from Laputa as his main influences.
+Tsurugi cited Sugizo and Inoran from Luna Sea, Aiji and Jun from Pierrot, Kouichi from Laputa as his main influences.
 Mao was inspired to be a musician by X Japan.